Use the OpenTok signaling API to send text and data between clients connected to an OpenTok session.

 For a client connected to an OpenTok Session, the OpenTok client SDK dispatches an event when the client receives a signal.
 However, there is no event on the sending client that indicates that the recipient(s) received a signal.
 If your application requires it, you can use the signaling API to send receipt acknowledgments back to the sending client.

 The OpenTok server relays signals from the sending client to receiving clients.
 The signal is sent using TCP-based WebSocket connections between clients and the OpenTok server.
 Signal delivery is not strictly guaranteed, but signaling uses packet retransmission abilities inherent to TCP.

 Signal event order is preserved for signals sent from a signal client, but not across all clients.
-For example, if client A sends signals 1 and 2 to all clients in a session, and client A sends signals 3 and 4 to all clients in a session.
+For example, consider a session in which client A sends signals 1 and 2 to all clients in the session, and client B sends signals 3 and 4 to all clients in the session.
 Signal 1 will be received before signal 2, and signal 3 will be received before signal 4.
-But there is no guarantee that client A's events will be received before client B's signal.
+But there is no guarantee that client A's signals will be received before client B's signals.